 Work was begun by the City of Venice in 2016, and continues to this day, to regenerate the entire area in front of the Palazzo del Casinò and the Palazzo del Cinema.
 The work will include renovation of the access area to the Palazzo del Cinema, with the construction of a permanent walkway (it will serve as the red carpet for the actors and film delegations).
 La Biennale is continuing its programme to regenerate the small square on the side of Via Candia to provide an adequate secondary access for the public and film delegations leaving the Palazzo del Cinema.

 The historic Sala Grande – where the main screenings and awards ceremonies of the Festival take place – underwent a series of transformations first in the 1950s, then in 1995, and the final phase in 2011, which entailed a radical restoration of the interiors which were equipped with the latest technology required to support the visual and sound standards of the screenings at the Venice Film Festival.
-The restyling of the Sala Grande was inspired by the formal elements of the 1937 building, reinterpreted in a contemporary key, including wood paneling along the walls and new seats, increased in number from 1019 to 1032, with the seating inspired by Luigi Quagliata's original design, upholstered in a custom-designed fabric.
+The restyling of the Sala Grande was inspired by the formal elements of the 1937 building, reinterpreted in a contemporary key, including wood paneling along the walls and new seats, increased in number from 1019 to 1032 (+4 seats reserved for people with disabilities), with the seating inspired by Luigi Quagliata's original design, upholstered in a custom-designed fabric.
 Great attention was paid to the lighting and especially to improving the acoustics of the Sala, the trapezoid form of which was designed to optimize the acoustics of the sound systems in use at that time, but was inadequate to meet the needs of today's sound systems.

 Today's Sala Darsena, once known as the Pala Galileo, was built on the base of the open-air Arena constructed during the expansion in the 1950s adjacent to the Palazzo del Cinema.
 When it was built, it provided seating for over 1500 people for the evening screenings of the Venice Film Festival.
 The laminated wood roof was built in less than 3 months in 1999, to a project by architect Enrico Valeriani, and was intended to be a temporary solution before a more radical renovation could begin.
 In 2014, the Sala Darsena was significantly renovated by the Biennale with the purpose of turning it into a screening room equal to the Sala Grande.
 The interiors and technology were updated and a foyer was built to receive the public.